Bonn appétit! ProVeg welcomes marked increase in plant-based food at UN climate conference

 Food at Bonn Climate Change Conference has shifted to more climate-friendly dishes

-Food awareness organisation, ProVeg International, has this week welcomed action taken by organisers of a major UN climate conference to serve more climate-friendly food to delegates.
+Food awareness organization, ProVeg International, has this week welcomed action taken by organizers of a major UN climate conference to serve more climate-friendly food to delegates.

 ProVeg staff attending the ten-day Bonn Climate Change Conference (3 -13 June), which started this week, estimate that about 50% of the catering at the event is now vegan and vegetarian food.